niklasreich/parallel_batch_greedy/README.md

 This code is built upon [pyMOR](https://pymor.org/) and therefore includes a full pyMOR distribution.

-The authors of this repository created/adapted the followoing files:
+The authors of this repository created the following files:

 * src/batchgreedydemos/thermalblock.py
 * src/pymor/algorithms/batchgreedy.py
-* src/bindings/scipy.py

 See these files for more information.